[Skip to Content]

 Sensory Inclusion

 MLSE is dedicated to ensuring our venues are sensory inclusive to provide all fans the opportunity for exceptional experiences.
-Customized sensory bags can be pre-arranged with our fan services department by emailing fanservices@mlse.com and our fan service desk on site to all guests.
-We also provide access to quiet areas at our venues, use of these spaces can also be pre-arranged or organized at our fan service desks.
+Sensory bags can be pre-arranged with our fan services department by emailing fanservices@mlse.com and our Guest Services desk (located behind Section 117).
+We also provide access to quiet areas at our venues, use of these spaces can also be pre-arranged or organized at our Guest Services desks.
 Our service desks are located:

 • Gate 1 – Behind section 117